The following is a list of outings for the season 2026, details have been sent to all members so that they may book the following outings.

 | River Avon Open Day | Midday @ Quarry Bridge beat 4 | 15th March |

-The attached link will show the rod allocations and details of times etc for the above outings : –
+A link attached will show the rod allocations and details of times etc for the above outings : –

 The outing at Bowden Springs on Saturday 3rd May saw a good day out with all bar one taking fish.
 Modesty prevents me from naming who caught this 6lb brownie, caught with a vicar buzzer, one of my(oops) own fair hands!